 Yes.
 Employers can control their health insurance costs with a simple solution: reimburse premiums instead of paying for them.

-In other words, employers may reimburse employees tax-free for their individual health insurance premiums by establishing a formal, compliant health-care reimbursement plan (yes, it is allowed).
+In other words, employers may reimburse employees tax-free for their individual health insurance premiums by establishing a formal, compliant health care reimbursement plan.
 By doing so, employers are able fix their costs on a monthly basis, and employees can choose an individual health insurance policy that best meets their health and financial needs.

 When evaluating the costs of group health insurance, it can be helpful to understand national trends and to receive detailed quotes from an agent.
 And, if the costs or risks of group health insurance are too high, one option for controlling costs while offering employees quality health benefits is with an individual health insurance reimbursement program.